trevor-smith/trevor-smith.github.io/_posts/2015-04-19-scraping-post.md

 # Let's get scraping!

-First, you need to import the following packages (and install them too if you don't have):
+First, you need to import the following packages (and install them too if you don't have)

 {% highlight python %}
 import urllib2